hebmetalmesh/hebmetalmesh.github.io/_posts/2026-07-08-zoo-mesh-installation-guide.md

 The most common mistake is under-tensioning—a sagging mesh panel fails to provide a rigid barrier.
 Other frequent errors include cutting mesh before fixing it to the frame, using incompatible carbon steel hardware, and skipping the reinforcement step where connections are secured with a larger-diameter wire rope.

+🔧 Installed your zoo mesh?
+Now keep it performing for decades.
+Proper installation is only half the story.
+Our [zoo mesh maintenance guide](https://hebmetalmesh.github.io/posts/zoo-mesh-maintenance-guide/) covers cleaning schedules, inspection checklists, and tension monitoring to ensure your enclosure remains safe and secure for 30+ years.

 **📋 Ready to install zoo mesh for your facility?**